tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Schemas.md

     -->
     <kbd><img src="./images/schemaapply.png"  /></kdb>

-17. We will be adding two more fields to the 'orderDetails' object.
+17. We will be adding two more fields to the 'accountDetails' object.
 Click "+Add Field" next to the object

     <!---
     ![Demo](./images/schemamixin12.png)